Our Approach to Corporate Governance

 Moreover, the Board of Directors deliberates important corporate management policies from the intermediate stage and takes steps to reinforce management supervisory functions by providing advice to executives.

-Board of Corporate Auditors: five (including three outside auditors)
+Board of Corporate Auditors: five (including 3 Independent outside auditors)

 Corporate auditors conduct audits on such matters as the directors’ performance of duties in accordance with audit policies and plans established by the Board of Corporate Auditors.